JaxGaussianProcesses/GPJax/paper.md

 # Funding Statement

 TP is supported by the Data Science for the Natural Environment project (EPSRC grant number EP/R01860X/1).
-DD is supported by
+DD is supported by the EPSRC funded STOR-i centre for doctoral training (EP/S022252/1) and the ARC Research Hub for Transforming Energy Infrastructure through Digital Engineering (IH200100009).

 # References